Run the pilot.

 "Loop is cycling.
 Valve, controller, or upstream — the historian has the answer."

-Twin-3 traces the cycle to the tag that started it, in minutes not days.
+Twin-3 traces the cycle to the tag that started it, with ranked attribution sealed in the evidence pack.
 The historian stops being a haystack.
 Your engineers stop hunting.
-Your third day of investigation stops costing more than the second.
+The third day of investigation stops costing more than the second.

 03Process Safety